mickmcc/node-calcost/README.md

 ## Constants

 The module makes several constants available in the `constants` object.
 Each constant is a data member of this object.
-Constants are available which can be used to convert values between different units of time.
+These constants define the way the costs are calculated for a specific `CostRule` when they are passed to the `inRateType` parameter of the `costRule` functional constructor.

 ## API Documentation